FoxitFun/data-structures-and-algorithms/README.md

 # data-structures-and-algorithms
-Materials for data structures and algorithms
+This is a repository to collect all materials for topic of data structures and algorithms.

+Note: Code comments are made in Polish language.